 Kubica confessed to missing circuit racing, mentioning "touring cars or endurance racing" as potential avenues for the near future.
 "I don't know -- but I will make a decision very soon," he said.
 He said another option could be the world rally championship, but that would mean that he would probably not "fight for top results".
 "We're talking with people at the moment, and everything will be decided by the end of the year," said Kubica.

 And if he chooses rallying, that will likely mean he will not return to F1 at least until 2015.
-"I don't want to spend a year in the world rally championship only to find out in November next year that I have no idea what I'm doing in 2014," said the former BMW
+"I don't want to spend a year in the world rally championship only to find out in November next year that I have no idea what I'm doing in 2014," said the former BMW and Renault

 driver.
 "If I choose rallying, it needs to be a long-term programme that allows me to learn.
 I can't do what I did in formula one before the accident, so I must choose a new direction, make the next step in my career.
 We'll see what it is."
 (GMM)